Convex bodies with centrally symmetric sections: Proof of Theorem in dimension .

 \section{Proof of Theorem \ref{mozart} in dimension $>3$.}

 We will assume that Theorem \ref{mozart} holds in dimension $n-1$ and we will prove that it holds in dimension $n$, $n\geq 4$.
 We take a system of coordinates such $O$ is the origin.
-We denote by $\phi_u:\Rn \rightarrow u^{\perp}$ the orthogonal projection con respect to the direction $u \in \mathbb{S}^{n-1}$.
-Let $\Pi$ be a hyperplane which separates $B$ from $o$.
+Let $\Pi$ be a hyperplane that separates $B$ from $O$.

-\begin{lemma} For every vector $u\in \mathbb{S}^{n-1}$ parallel to $\Pi$ the projection $\phi_u(K)$ is an $(n-1)$-ellipsoid. \end{lemma} \begin{proof} First notice, by the choice of $\Pi$, that $O\notin \phi_u(B)$.
-Since every orthogonal projection of a $O$-symmetric body is a $O$-symmetric body in dimension $n-1$, the $O$-symmetric body $\phi_u(K)$ satisfies the Barker-Larman condition with respect to sphere $\phi_u(B)$ (every $(n-2)$-section of $\phi_u(K)$ given by supporting $(n-2)$-plane of $\phi_u(B)$ can be considered as the projection of one $(n-1)$-section of $K$ given by an hyperplane tangent to $B$ and parallel to $u$).
-By virtue of the induction hypothesis, $\phi_u(K)$ is an $(n-1)$-ellipsoid. \end{proof}
+\begin{lemma} For every vector $u\in \mathbb{S}^{n-1}$ parallel to $\Pi$ the projection $\Phi_u(K)$ is an $(n-1)$-ellipsoid. \end{lemma} \begin{proof} We claim that the $O$-symmetric strictly convex body $K':=\Phi_u(K)$ satisfies the Barker-Larman conditions with respect to sphere $B':=\Phi_u(B)$.
+By the choice of $\Pi$, notice that $O\notin B'$.
+Every $(n-2)$-section of $ K'$ given by support $(n-2)$-plane of $B'$ can be considered as the projection of one $(n-1)$-section of $K$ given by a support hyperplane of $B$ and pa\-ra\-llel to $u$.
+Since every orthogonal projection of a centrally symmetric body is a centrally symmetric body in dimension $n-1$, $K'$ satisfies the Barker-Larman conditions with respect to sphere $B'$.